RuudVelo/lsrf_chatbot/README.md

 Note: during the ingest process no data leaves your local environment.
 You could ingest without an internet connection, except for the first time you run the ingest script, when the embeddings model is downloaded.

-6. Chat with your documents
+6. Chat with the documents

 There is a chat app using streamlit.
 The app can be launched with: